jun7/wyeb/README.md

 wyeb is inspired by dwb and luakit, so basically usage is similar to them.

 - Editable main page.
 It is a markdown text and contains bookmarks. **e** key opens it by editor.
 As this all settings are thrown to editor.
-- Settings per URI matched regular expression. **e** on a page adds URI to conf and opens.
-And another thing, Ctrl + i/s switch setting set can be edited.
+- Settings per URI matched regular expression. **e** on a page adds URI to the conf and opens it.
+And another thing, Ctrl + i/s and v switch setting set can be edited.
 - Open actions.
 Most of actions assigned to keys are also can be accessed by shell.
 For example, context-menu items we added are just shell scripts.
 - Suffix. 'wyeb X "" ""' spawns a process using different dirs added the suffix 'X' for all data.
 - [Hacked Hinting.](https://github.com/jun7/wyeb/wiki/img/hackedhint.png) For pages having javascript.
 This screenshot's wyeb uses webkit2gtk version 2.17.4
 - [Window thumbnails.](https://github.com/jun7/wyeb/wiki/img/windowlist.png)
 - No tab.
-But keys J/K/x or button actions.
+But keys J/K/x/X or button actions.
+- Rocker gesture and middle button gesture.
+We can change it even to call a script. (e.g. mdlbtnleft=spawn sh -c "wyeb $SUFFIX showmsg `pwd`")
+Of course it is in set, so we can set it by uri.
 - Focused history.
 Instead of loaded history.
-- Pointer Mode.
-Makes pure click event for javascript pages.
+- Pointer Mode. **p** makes pure click event for javascript pages.
 - Range hinting.
 See hidden files in the menu dir.
 You have to assign keys for it by use of the accels.
 - Misc. monitored conf files, saved search word for find, related domain only loading, whiteblack.conf, new window with clipboard text, hinting for callback script.
 - [Adblock extension](https://github.com/jun7/wyebadblock).
-This takes boot time a lot.
+This takes boot time though.

 ### Usage:
 Also there are [Tips](https://github.com/jun7/wyeb/wiki)